cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ---
 ### Workspace — Context menu

-Context menu opens by right mouse click.
+Press the ``Right mouse button`` to see the context menu.

-The next options are available clicking inside bounding box:
+Next options are available clicking inside bounding box:
 - ``Copy Object URL`` — copying to the buffer address of an object on the frame in the task
 - ``Change Color`` — change color of active shape